LTUC/amman-dotnet-401d2/Curriculum/Class01/lab/Calculator.md

 # Calculator

 Complete as much of the assignment as possible before class starts on day 1.
-This assignment is graded on weather or not a healthy attempt was made.
+This assignment is graded on whether or not a healthy attempt was made.

 ## The Assignment
 Create a Calculator.
 Use everything that you have learned from the prework tutorials.